anishspace/anishspace.github.io/index.markdown

     <!-- <h1 style="margin-top: 20px; margin-bottom: 25px;">Welcome!</h1> -->

-    <p>Welcome to my digital home!</p>
+    <p>Welcome to my digital base!</p>

     <p>I am a statistician developing methodologies for data with complex dependence structures.
 My research spans spatio-temporal modeling, analysis of microbiome data with multi-omic modalities, and dynamic systems, particularly in Bayesian setting. </p>

     <p>I am currently a postdoctoral scholar in the department of statistics at Rice University working under the mentorship of <a href="https://sites.google.com/rice.edu/cbpeterson/">Christine Peterson</a>.
-My aim is to develop robust methodology for the integrative analysis of microbiome datasets with multi-omic modalities, while modeling intricate spatial and temporal structures present in the data.</p>
+My aim is to develop robust methodology for integrative analysis of microbiome datasets with multi-omic modalities, while modeling intricate spatial and temporal structures present in the data.</p>

     <p>Previously, I have been a postdoctoral researcher in the department of economics at Università della Svizzera italiana (USI) in Lugano, Switzerland, working with <a href="https://publires.unicatt.it/en/persons/stefano-peluso/">Stefano Peluso</a> and <a href="http://usi.to/exz">Antonietta Mira</a>.
 I earned my Ph.D. in Biostatistics from the University of Louisville under the supervision of <a href="https://profiles.louisville.edu/jeremy.gaskins">Jeremy Gaskins</a>.
     </p>